Maximal regularity of Stokes problem with dynamic boundary condition -- Hilbert setting: Regularity theory for the elliptic problem

 \section{Regularity theory for the elliptic problem}

-Before we show that $(\A, D(\A))$ is the generator of an analytic semigroup in $\X_0$, we need some preliminary results on existence and regularity of solutions to the following system.
+Before proving that $(\A, D(\A))$ generates an analytic semigroup in $\X_0$, we establish some preliminary results on the existence and regularity of solutions to the following system.

-Since the operator $\A$ is defined on a product space, we keep this fact also in this part of the presentation.
-Actually, it is not necessary because the second component of the space is just trace of the first one.
+Since the operator $\A$ is defined on a product space, we retain this structure also in this part of the presentation.
+However, this is not strictly necessary, because the second component of the space is the trace of the first.